-The main locations for written papers are in the Sports Hall, Main Hall or the Gym, though on occasion classrooms or smaller rooms are used.
+The main location for written papers is in the Sports Hall, though on occasion classrooms or smaller rooms are used.
 Students are asked to be in school at least 30 minutes before the advertised start time to enable seating procedures to be carried out efficiently, and to allow for any unforeseen room changes.
 They are asked to wait quietly in the designated area until invited to enter the exam room.
 Where a candidate sits will be determined by their candidate number, which appears on all statements of entry and timetable.
 The candidate will sit at the desk bearing a slip with their name & candidate number on it.
-On the noticeboard outside the Exams Office on the main corridor there will be a seating plan and any instructions needed for the a.m. and p.m. examinations that day.
+On the noticeboard outside the Exams Office on the main corridor there will be a seating plan and any instructions needed for the am and pm examinations that day.
 The arrangement follows Awarding Body rules and the school cannot change it.
 When entering the exam room students must not talk to each other as this is dealt with as a serious breach of Awarding Body rules.